If you’re looking to increase your houseplant collection, this is the easiest way to do it! I’m going to show you How To Propagate Spider Plants!

 - Use a cloche to house your new plant as it roots and grows…it acts like a mini greenhouse, offering moisture and protection for the little spiderettes.

-This particular planting that I created is actually 2 spider babies, and they’re about 1 week old and have doubled in size already!
+This particular planting that I created is actually 2 baby spider plants, and they’re about 1 week old and have doubled in size already!
 I’ll come back here in a few months time and update this post again with a new picture of my growing spider plant, so you can see how it’s grown over time!